shahanaz-tech/git-github/README.md

 # git-github
-this is for tutorial purpose.
+this is for tutorial purpose

+newl.